huwainayasmin/THMLianYu/README.md

 # THMLianYu

 ## Overview
-This lab focuses on reconnaissance, enumeration, and exploitation of a vulnerable machine hosted on TryHackMe.
+This is the work of Huwaina Yasmin binti Anuar Asfandi, student ID: 52215124317, class: Vulnerability Analysis: L01-B02 This lab focuses on reconnaissance, enumeration, and exploitation of a vulnerable machine hosted on TryHackMe.
 The objective is to identify hidden directories, extract credentials, and escalate privileges to obtain user and capture flags (proof of access).

 ---